minapollmann/minapollmann/_pages/interests.md

 I have also been pursuing my interest in Japanese politics since my time at Georgetown and am continuing to do so at MIT.
 I have been invited to participate in academic and Track 1.5 conferences in Tokyo and the United States and conducted multiple research trips to Tokyo - both before and during my PhD program.
 Empirically, my dissertation focuses on Japan's diplomatic history and analyzes all fourteen great power alliances that were seriously considered by Japanese leaders.
 I have also written on Japanese politics for <a href="https://thediplomat.com/authors/mina-pollmann/">*The Diplomat*</a> and various other outlets including <a href="https://www.tokyoreview.net/author/minapollmann/">The Tokyo Review</a> and <a href="https://www.csis.org/analysis/resolved-japan-has-not-done-enough-bolster-immigration">Debating Japan (CSIS)</a>.

-Follow me on Twitter <a href="https://twitter.com/MinaPollmann">@MinaPollmann</a> to see what I'm reading on international security and Japanese politics.
+Follow me <a href="https://twitter.com/MinaPollmann">@MinaPollmann</a> to see what I'm reading on international security and Japanese politics.